microsoft/BotFramework-Composer/docs/concept-dialog.md

 ![main_child_dialog](./media/dialog/main_child_dialog.png)

 You create a dialog in Composer to manage a conversation objective.
 Main dialog is initialized by default when you create a new bot and it has a **.Main** file extension.
 Each bot has one main dialog but can have multiple child dialogs or no child dialog.
-Read [this section](https://github.com/microsoft/BotFramework-Composer/blob/kaiqb/Ignite2019/docs/concept-dialog.md#create-a-dialog) to create a dialog in Composer.
+Read the "Create a dialog" section to create a dialog in Composer.

 At runtime, the main dialog is called into action and becomes the active dialog, triggering event handlers with pre-defined actions.
 As the conversation flows, a child dialog can be called by a main dialog, and vice versa.
 Different child dialogs can be called with each other as well.